lorrli274/next/courses/original/Database Fundamentals/Lessons/Tables/01-Tables.md

 A database will typically contain multiple tables, many of which will relate to one another to form the **schema** of the database.

-info> Fun Fact: A relational database is very structured, but there are also other less structured databases, such as graph databases.
+info> **Fun Fact:** A relational database is very structured, but there are also other less structured databases, such as graph databases, for example [Neo4j](https://neo4j.com/).